Attilius/travel-guide-api/README.md

 # travel-guide-api
-This api giving datas of restaurants, and hotels and attractions all over the world.
+This api giving DUNNMY-datas of restaurants, and hotels and attractions all over the world.